deco3500-2018/team33/SprintPlan2.md

-# Sprint Plan 1
+# Sprint Plan 2

-**Emotional reaction anlysis**

-> *Feeback from tutor: understand how long relationship are forming, during each stage of the method
+**Feeback from stand up**
+Get information in relation to how long they communicate with their family and friends during each session

 # Plan

 * Refine Questionarie
-* Create a timer accurasy card to measure precise timing

-# Rationale

-* The precition will reveal wheter they are actually communicating properly
-* They do not

-**Asumption** Elderly do not remeber how long they communicate
-# Focus

-* Needs to switch focus instead of communication towards availability for communication, feeling